-UXG1501 Principles of Interactive Design (7 credits) Prerequisite(s): None
+UXG1501 Principles of Interactive Design (7 credits)

 This module explores the principles of interactive design and how they are used to create engaging experiences.
 Topics include the nature of the design profession, how tension leads to engagement, complexity versus depth, and how to test interactive experiences effectively.